paritytech/polkadot/roadmap/implementers-guide/src/node/disputes/dispute-coordinator.md

    voting.
 By distributing our own approval vote we make sure the dispute can conclude regardless how the race ended (we either participate explicitly anyway or we sent our already present approval vote).
-By importing all approval votes we make it possible to slash malicious approval voters, even if they also cast an invalid explicit vote.
+By importing all approval votes we make it possible to slash lazy approval voters, even if they also cast an invalid explicit vote.

 Conclusion: As long as we make sure, if our own approval vote gets imported